skywodd/skycpu_core/README.md

 * one 16-bits stack pointer register

 For a better emulation efficiency there no status register !
-So to avoid coding problem the instruction set is pretty big.
+So, to avoid coding problems the instructions set is pretty big.

 By default the SkyCPU core use 65536 bytes (16 bits address bus) of RAM for the virtual cpu memory.
-This memory contain both CODE AND DATA binaries of the executed program (von neumann typed architecture).
-Allowing self-modifying programs to be created.
+This memory contain both CODE AND DATA binaries of the executed program (von neumann typed architecture) allowing self-modifying programs to be created.

-Remark: the last general purpose register (r31) is protected against access as >8bits value.
+Remark: the last general purpose register (r31) is protected against access as >8-bits value.
 In fact you have three extra bytes of general purpose register indirectly accessible using r31 value overflow.

 ---